The Way We Wish It Was

 Certainty, down the spout, draining the sky.

-I turned pages, the cat stretched, and elsewhere,
+I turned a page, the cat stretched, and elsewhere,

 Far away, sirens curdled the night air